Oommen Mammen: Ordinations and ministry

 From 1851 to 1856, Oommen Mammen served as a travelling evangelist for the Church Mission Society in Travancore.

 He was ordained as deacon on 16 March 1856, by the Anglican bishop of Madras Rt.
 Rev. Thomas Dealtry.
 Subsequently, he was trained for priesthood by Anglican missionary priests Rev. Chapman, Rev. Hawksworth, Rev. Joseph Peet and Rev. Whitehead.
 On 9 November 1859, he was ordained a priest at the Holy Trinity Anglican Church in Kottayam.

 As a priest, Oommen served in many Church of England parishes in Travancore and Cochin.
-His most important achievement was the founding of Sunday schools in the region, for which he himself prepared the curriculum in 1868, whilst serving in Mallapally Anglican church.
+He himself prepared a curriculum for Sunday School in 1868, whilst serving in Mallapally Anglican church.
 Oommen worked tirelessly for the upliftment of non-Christian Dalits, evangelizing and educating them, provoking the ire of forward caste people.
 The last twenty-four years (1880–1904) of his vocation was based out of the Christ Anglican church in Mavelikkara.
 Throughout his ministry, he remained close to the royal families of Mavelikkara and Travancore.
 On 22 March 1900, he was made the Archdeacon of Mavelikkara, the second Indian to be raised to that rank in the Church of England, after K. Koshy.